tooleks/tooleks-js/README.md

 #### `timeout` function

-The `timeout` function returns `Promise` that will be resolved after a specified number of milliseconds.
+`timeout` function returns `Promise` that will be resolved after a specified number of milliseconds.

 ```JavaScript
 const {timeout} = require("tooleks");